FMGAMING3022/FM-Inventory/README.md

 * Hotkey numbers visible in inventory and hotbar slots
 * Weight progress bar
 * Tooltip has a determined height (so it won't ever go higher than visible or cut off)
-* Text overflow ellipsis used (so your product titles with never overlap the containers and instead do "...")
+* Text overflow ellipsis used (so your product titles will never overlap the containers and instead do "...")
 * Blurred inventory background
 * Elements of NoPixel 3.5 design ideas interwoven
 * Vehicle Weight In Config
 * Cash Show In Info Bar

-# How to install ps-inventory (Latest QBCore Update)
+# How to install FM-Inventory (Latest QBCore Update)

 * Download `FM-Inventory` from our GitHub
 * Make sure you have the latest update of [qb-core](https://github.com/qbcore-framework/qb-core)